- Student ID cards are compulsory for admission into the library and must be promptly displayed upon request by library

 - There are designated emergency exit which patrons can use to exit the Library.
 Patrons should familiarize themselves with the emergency escape routes.
 Please refer to the Emergency plan information display near the lift.

 - Patrons are required to use the Discussion Room/Multimedia room/ Rooms with Interactive White Board for group study and discussions only.

 - These Rooms may be used throughout the day for 2 hours by groups of 4 and above depending on room size.
 Please refrain from loud or disruptive behaviour when using these rooms.

-- Library's Discussion Rooms at Lakeside campus can be booked manually through the Enquiry Desk on first-come-first-served basis.
+- Library's Discussion Rooms at Lakeside campus can be booked manually through the Enquiry Desk on first-come-first-serve basis.
 Patrons must immediately use the rooms after registering at the Enquiry Desk.

 - To ensure fair usage of the rooms and to prevent non-Taylor’s students using the rooms, student IDs of all members of the group must be presented at the time of registration and collected at the end of the session